Christopher Jones (Mayflower captain): Death and memorials

-Christopher Jones died in early March 1622 at about age 52 after coming back from a voyage to France.
+Jones died in early March 1622 at about age 52 after returning from a voyage to France.
 St Mary The Virgin in Rotherhithe records his burial as 5 March in their churchyard.
-Administration of his estate was granted to his widow 26 August following, but of the subsequent history of her and her young children nothing is known for certain.
-However, whilst her husband was away, being heavy with child, she returned to her family in Harwich, Essex, awaiting news of his return.
-The child was born in Harwich in 1621 and baptised there as "John Jones" - perhaps after hearing from her husband that his cousin and friend, John Alden, had decided to stay on in America.
+Administration of his estate was granted to his widow on 26 August, but the subsequent history of her and her young children is largely unknown.
+However, while her husband was away and during her pregnancy, she returned to her family in Harwich, Essex, awaiting news of his return.
+The child was born in Harwich in 1621 and baptised there as "John Jones", perhaps after hearing from her husband that his cousin and friend, John Alden, had decided to stay in America.

-The rector at St Mary's from 1611 to 1654 was Thomas Gataker, a man of puritan leanings, and Captain Jones may have learned Puritanism from him and could be the reason he accepted the risky task of transporting religious separatists to the New World.
-Also living in Rotherhithe after 1611 were Mayflower part-owners John Moore and First Mate John Clarke, after whom Clarke's Island, Plymouth Bay, Massachusetts, is named.
-Clarke had been baptized in St. Mary's in 1575 and spent 1611–1616 as a prisoner of the Spanish.
+The rector at St Mary's from 1611 to 1654 was Thomas Gataker, a Puritan, and Captain Jones may have learned Puritanism from him and could be the reason he accepted the risky task of transporting religious separatists to the New World.
+Also living in Rotherhithe after 1611 were Mayflower part-owners John Moore and First Mate John Clarke, after whom Clarke's Island in Plymouth Bay, Massachusetts is named.
+Clarke had been baptized in St. Mary's in 1575 and spent five years, from 1611 to 1616 as a prisoner of Spain.

 Although St Mary's Church was rebuilt in 1715, it contains many memorials to sailors from the original (medieval) church, although Captain Jones' grave was lost during the rebuilding.

 According to St Mary's information, Jones' body was buried in the churchyard, but the exact location almost 400 years later is unknown.

 There are two memorials in St Mary's to famous Rotherhithe resident Captain Jones and the Mayflower:

-In 1995 a tablet in memorial of Captain Jones and the sailing of the Mayflower from Rotherhithe has been placed inside the St Mary's Church in the East end.
+In 1995, a tablet in memorial of Jones and the sailing of the Mayflower from Rotherhithe has been placed inside the St Mary's Church in the East end.
 The tablet reads: